Coronavirus death toll climbs in Virginia

-RICHMOND, Va. — In one day, COVID-19 cases in Virginia jumped by more than 100, bringing the statewide total to nearly 400 cases.
+RICHMOND, Va. — COVID-19 cases in Virginia jumped by more than 100, bringing the statewide total to nearly 400 cases.

 The Virginia Department of Health said Wednesday that 391 people have tested positive for COVID-19, up 101 cases from Tuesday.

-The death toll in the commonwealth increased from seven to 12 after two elderly patients, who were residents of the Canterbury Rehabilitation and Healthcare Center in Henrico County, died from COVID-19.
+The death toll in the commonwealth increased to 12 after two elderly patients, who were residents of the Canterbury Rehabilitation and Healthcare Center in Henrico County, died after being diagnosed with COVID-19.

 Health officials also announced 59 people remain hospitalized with the illness in Virginia, up 14 from Monday.